Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: Introduction

 \section{Introduction}

 The aim of this paper is threefold.
-First, we give explicit formulas for the log-Hessian of some diffusion semigroups in $\mathbb{R}^n$, and explicit lower bounds on some discrete analogue of the log-Hessian for the $M/M/\infty$ queuing process on the non-negative integers $\mathbb{N}:=\{0,1,\dots\}$.
-Second, we investigate deviation bounds for log-semiconvex functions, in the above two settings.
-Third, we prove in each context an analogue of the Talagrand Conjecture by different means.
-In the continuous setting of some class of diffusion semigroups in dimension $1$, we generalize the approach developed in \cite{GMRS17,EL14:2,Leh16} based on the log-Hessian and deviation bounds just mentioned; while for the $M/M/\infty$ queuing process, we use a direct computation.
+First, we give explicit formulas for the log-Hessian of some diffusion semi-groups in $\mathbb{R}^n$, and explicit lower bounds on some discrete analogue of the log-Hessian for the $M/M/\infty$ queuing process on the non-negative integers $\mathbb{N}:=\{0,1,\dots\}$.
+Second, we investigate deviation bounds for log-semi-convex functions, in the above two settings in dimension 1.
+Third, we prove in each context an analogue of the Talagrand regularization effect, again in dimension 1, by different means: in the continuous setting of some class of diffusion semi-groups we generalize the approach developed in \cite{GMRS17,EL18,Leh16} based on the log-Hessian and deviation bounds just mentioned; while for the $M/M/\infty$ queuing process, we use a direct computation.

-We will now present the conjecture by Talagrand first in its original version on the discrete hypercube and then in the continuous setting of the Ornstein-Uhlenbeck process, before moving to a historical presentation of its resolution in the continuous setting and the presentation of our results.
+We will now present the conjecture by Talagrand, that is the starting point of our investigations, first in its original version on the discrete hypercube and then in the continuous setting of the Ornstein-Uhlenbeck process, before moving to a historical presentation of its resolution in the continuous setting and the presentation of our results.